-Payment for any unused management leave may be requested in writing by the employee only during the pay periods that include March 31, June 15, September 30, and the last pay period of each year, in eight (B) hour increments, with appropriate notification to the Auditor-Controller's Department.
-Any eligible employee who does not use the full entitlement of management leave by pay period twenty-six (26) of each year may be paid at the base hourly rate for any remaining unused management leave.
-Any unused hours remaining over the maximum allowable will be lost.
+C. Payment for any unused management leave may be requested in writing by the employee only during the pay periods that include March 31, June 15, and September 30, 2018, in eight (8) hour increments, with appropriate notification to the Auditor-Controller's Office.
+The pay period that includes September 30, 2018 will be the last opportunity to cash-out management leave.
+Thereafter, payment for any unused credited management leave is no longer allowable.
+Any unused hours remaining after pay period twenty-six (26) of each year will be lost.
 Such leave will not be carried over from one year to another.